rtuszik/photon-docker/README.md

 -   `UPDATE_INTERVAL`: How often to check for updates (e.g., "24h", "60m", "3600s")
 -   `LOG_LEVEL`: Logging verbosity ("DEBUG", "INFO", "ERROR")
 -   `COUNTRY_CODE`: Optional country code for smaller index (see [available codes](https://download1.graphhopper.com/public/extracts/by-country-code/))
+    Please note, that you may only specify a single country code.
+Specifying multiple country codes will make the script default to the full planet index.
+    This is a limitation with the public data dumps provided by graphhopper.

 ### Example Docker Compose